Can I store bacon in the pantry?

 You can always choose to pressure can bacon for yourself.
 Bexar Prepper walks you through the entire process here in her video.
 You can also find printed instructions at Backwoods Home Magazine.
-While this process isn’t approved by the people who tend to approve of canning techniques – you can find an approved method of canning meat chunks here.
+While this process isn’t approved by the people who tend to approve of canning techniques – you can find an approved method of canning meat chunks online.

 Home Cured Bacon

 You can make bacon at home, and have it last months at room temperature without worry if you follow the proper process.
-This curing method might be more than you want to tackle for Sunday’s breakfast, but if you want to learn proper meat preservation techniques, this one save’s your bacon every time!
+This curing method might be more than you want to tackle for Sunday’s breakfast, but if you want to learn proper meat preservation techniques, this one will save your bacon every time!

 I know..I know….you have so many question.
 What if…